tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 I will continue to research and see if I can remove that `if` statement, and find a cleaner way to implement this.

 One of the other uses for Nginx on Heroku is a on Dyno proxy and static file server.
 This experiment shows how efficient Nginx can be at hosting the static assets of a complex web application, like Ruby.
 Using  Nginx as a front end to proxy requests, and serve static files offloads traffic from the language specific app server, and can improve overall performance of a web application.

+**Update 10/10/19**

+I quickly found out that I still needed the static builpack in my devclopment and staging enviroments.
+It's used to build out the static assets that Nginx serves, after all.
+If you refer back to [How I post an article](https://greg-nokes-name.herokuapp.com/2018/02/26/how-i-do-it/) you will know that I use a Heroku Pipeline to manage posting.
+The nice thing is that I don't need the Static buildpack or Ruby on my production site, as the slug is promoted intact between the Staging and Production apps.
+So I have Ruby and the Static buildpack installed and running in prod, but only the Nginx buildpack associated with the production app.
+Upon writing this I am not even sure if I need any buildpacks associated with the prod app, as the slug already contains a complete built enviroment.
+More testing is needed.